Gear and Health

 Below are my impressions of the approach trail Trail in Amicalola Falls State Park leading to the southern terminus of Appalachian Trail.
 This trail, and the initial part of the AT is within the Chattahoochee National forest, which has 750,000 acres of federal land within a boundary of about 1.65 million acres of land.
 The state park is 1,020 acres and one of Georgia's most popular.

-Of course, to make a falls impressive, volume of water comes in here too.
+Of course, to make a falls impressive, volume of water needs to be considered too.
 However you look at it, spend time at Amicalola Falls.
 It's the first of many wonders on the AT trail.

 Wherever you live in the world, unless it is directly opposite the trail, you'll have to figure out how to get to the trailhead.
 Getting on and off the trail will probably be your biggest expense.